fbpx

 CYB340 Cyber Physical Systems and IoT Security

-With the convergence of Information Technology and Operational Technology, the rapid growth and the pervasive role of smart objects, security must be front of mind when designing and implementing solutions.
+With the convergence of information technology and operational technology, the rapid growth, and the pervasive role of smart objects, security must be at the forefront of the mind when designing and implementing solutions.

-This unit provides many examples such as automated vehicles, smart homes, smart cities, industrial controls and wearables.
+This subject provides many examples such as automated vehicles, smart homes, smart cities, industrial controls and wearables.

 Assessment Tasks: